madmodder123/retropie_music_overlay/README.md

 overlay_enable = True # Enable or disable the overlay

-overlay_fade_out = True # Choose to hide the overlay after x time or have it always showing
+overlay_fade_out = True # Change to "False" to have the overlay remain on the screen until an emulator/application is launched

 overlay_fade_out_time = 5 # Hide the overlay after X seconds